 Also important is confidence; resilience; an ability to communicate effectively and a commitment to inclusion, equality and diversity.
 Initial training is intense and thorough and includes theoretical lectures as well as practical exercises.
 Firefighters are expected to undertake a continuous programme of training and take responsibility for developing their own skills and ensuring that they maintain their fitness levels, as the work can be both physically and mentally demanding.

-Retained firefighters are firefighters who are on-call and carry an alerter.
+On call firefighters are firefighters who are on-call and carry an alerter.
 They are required to respond to an emergency when the alerter activates.
-To be a retained firefighter applicants have to be able to respond to the fire station within the required time, so applicants need to either live or work within a close distance.
+To be an on call firefighter applicants have to be able to respond to the fire station within the required time, so applicants need to either live or work within a close distance.
 Applicants may already be in a full time job, unemployed or looking for a career that can fit around their childcare or home life.
-Being a retained firefighter can complement many different lifestyles.
+Being an on call firefighter can complement many different lifestyles.

 A range of managerial and support services jobs exist within the areas of prevention, protection and road safety, fleet and engineering, finance, human resources, ICT, procurement, Princes Trust, health and safety, communications, administration, project management and management information to name a few.
 Most corporate support functions are based at Lancashire Fire and Rescue Service Headquarters at Fulwood, Preston.